Tendering & Company Classification

 You will need your duly completed application form for Immigration Card/Representative Card.
 This should be typed in Arabic and stamped and signed.
 You will also need a copy of the passport of all authorized signatories, representatives, and business owners, as well as the copy of the Commercial Registration of the business and the trade license.
 Afterwards, the business must go through the application process for the approval of the Ministry of Labour.

-You first have to register your company with all of the necessary bodies of authority before you can start to submit for tendering depending on your company classification.
+You first have to register your company with all of the necessary bodies of authority before you can start to submit for tendering and company classification depending on your company classification.
 According to the New Tenders and Auctions Regulation Law implemented on 13 June 2016, your Company Classification Certificate will determine your tendering process.
 You will receive a classification from the Government Procurement Regulatory Department (GPRD).

 Via an online application process, your company will be evaluated and categorized according to specialty for the purposes of transparency and fairness.
 You will be asked to publish and reveal relevant company data such as your financial status, your share capital and net assets, the owners, administrative staff, technical staff, past and present projects, equipments owned, etc. Afreno can help facilitate the process and assist you with all of the document requirements and pertinent data that you need in order to be classified and eligible for tendering on big projects.